FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 The Dog Owner's Home Veterinary Handbook or The First Aid Companion for Dogs & Cats (Prevention Pets) are both good choices.

-The above items are what I'd say are essential in any dog first aid kit, but there are few other things that I'd also recommend adding.
+The above items are what I'd consider to be essential in any basic first aid kit for dogs.
+But there are few other things that I'd also recommend adding.
 These include:

 Once you've got all your veterinary/medicinal supplies in place, it's time to assemble the first aid kit itself.